Cherokee Valeria, a former college teammate of Eastern head football coach Beau Baldwin, enters his fourth season as EWU’s cornerbacks coach.

-In both of his previous seasons as cornerbacks coach, T.J.
+In his first two seasons as cornerbacks coach, T.J.
 Lee III earned first team All-Big Sky Conference honors and was an All-American both years.
 Lee finished his 49-game career with 35 starts, 263 tackles (11th in school history), four interceptions, 25 passes broken up (sixth), 3 1/2 sacks and seven forced fumbles (school record).
-In addition, fellow starting cornerback Ronald Baines earned honorable mention All-Big Sky honors for the second-straight season, and backup Bo Schuetzle was a first team selection on special teams.
+He signed a free agent contract with the British Columbia Lions in the Canadian Football League in 2014.
+In addition, fellow starting cornerback Ronald Baines earned honorable mention All-Big Sky honors both seasons, and backup Bo Schuetzle was a first team selection on special teams in 2013.

 In each of his final two seasons, Lee’s tackles total and average per game were the best by a cornerback in the league.
 As a senior he had 114 overall and 7.6 per game, and as a junior he had 90 total and averaged 6.4.